 Zarif added “they [Fatemiyoun] are the best forces with a military background against Daesh”.
-Bizarrely, in the aftermath of what was perceived in Afghanistan as blatant Iranian interference in Afghan affairs, Afghan National Security Advisor Hamdullah Mohib visited Tehran and met Zarif, in what can be considered Kabul’s tacit approval of Zarif’s stance.
+Bizarrely, in the aftermath of what was perceived in Afghanistan as blatant Iranian interference in domestic affairs, Afghan National Security Advisor Hamdullah Mohib visited Tehran and met Zarif, in what would be considered Kabul’s tacit approval of Zarif’s stance.
 Mohib emphasised “the need to expand political, economic, cultural and security cooperation between the two countries.”

 The past nineteen years have seen an oscillating stance from Tehran toward Afghanistan.
 Perhaps unusually, Tehran enthusiastically supported the US in overthrowing the Taliban regime in 2001 and established close ties with successive governments in Kabul.
 In recent years, it also developed ties with the Taliban.
 The ambiguity of Iran’s stance was further reinforced with Zarif openly criticising the US-Taliban deal which paved the way for a US withdrawal from Afghanistan that Tehran has long called for.
-Noteworthy is Tehran’s recruiting of tens of thousands of Afghan Shia to fight in its Fatemiyoun militia in Syria.
+Noteworthy is Tehran’s recruitment of tens of thousands of Afghan Shia to fight in its Fatemiyoun militia in Syria.
 This has led to a growing suspicion of Iran as to its role within Afghanistan in its promotion of sectarianism, with Zarif’s interview only fuelling these concerns.

 To assess Afghan suspicions of Iran, contextualisation is needed of Iran’s soft (ideological) and hard (military) power.
 Not just of Iran’s current and potential roles in the Afghan context, but regionally too.
 Just as Iranian clients pervade the Middle East, so too can the same clients augment Tehran’s influence in Afghanistan.